JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ![](image_3.svg)

+Multiple images are usually stored in multi-dimensional arrays.
+For example, grayscale images are stored as 3D or 4D arrays, where the last dimension represents individual images.
+Similarly, colour images are stored as a 4D array.

 ```@raw html
 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```

-Images are usually stored in multidimensional arrays for computational purposes.
-For example, gray images are often stored as 3D or 4D arrays, where the last dimension represents individual images.
-Similarly, color images are usually stored as a 4D array.
 Add new methods for the `image` function with the following properties:

 - New methods should accept two arguments:
     - `x`: 3D or 4D array of real numbers that represents images,
-    - `inds`: one or more indices of images that we want to extract and convert to Gray/RGB representation.
+    - `inds`: one or more image indices to extract and convert to Gray/RGB representation.
-- If only one index is provided, the method should return a single image, i.e., array of Gray or RGB points.
+- If only one index is provided, the method should return a single image in its representation.
 - If more indices are provided, the method should return an array of images.

 Use the following code to test the `image` function.